rcortese/homelab-template/docs/COMPOSE_GUIDE.md

 > Part of the [documentation index](./README.md).
 Read the [Overview](./OVERVIEW.md) to understand the role of each instance and align checklists with the runbooks for [core](./core.md) and [media](./media.md).

 This guide documents how to build the Docker Compose plan using only the base file, the instance-wide override, and the manifests for each application.
 For a short view of the load order, see the [`compose/` README](../compose/README.md).
-Follow these instructions before running `docker compose`.
+Follow these instructions before running the generator that writes `docker-compose.yml` to the repository root.

 > **Attention for forks:** all `compose/...` paths here are examples.
 Adjust directory, file, and service names according to step 3 of [How to start a derived project](../README.md#how-to-start-a-derived-project) when adapting the template to your stack.